maplemavin/docs/api_v1.md

 This endpoint is used to get a listing of store items belonging to an account.

 ### GET Parameters

+`honor_exclusivity`
+> <p> pass with value 0 or do not pass to return only non-exclusive store item.
+> <p> pass with value 1 to enable exclusive store item support. only store items
+> <p> which should be visible to the active user based on the store item's
+> <p> exclusivity setting and the user's fanclub status.
+> <p> requests without authentication or with non-fans will receive only
+> <p> non-exclusive store items.
+> <p> requests identifying a fanclub member on tier 1, 2, or 3 receive
+> <p> store items exclusive to their fanclub tier as well as non-exclusive
+> <p> store items.
+> <p> requests identifying an account administrator will receive all store items
+> <p> regardless of the store items' exclusivity.

 order_by
 > <p> how to order the returned items